 7. Turkish Coffee

 Brewed using a cezve or ibrik and ground, Turkish coffee is often made with a traditional coffee pot called an ibrik.
 Water is added to roasted coffee beans in an ibrik and slowly brought to a boil while being stirred.
 As it boils, the foam will rise.
-This foam is skimmed off regularly as you continue boiling your coffee and removing any solids that rise.
+This foam is skimmed off regularly as you continue boiling your coffee and removing any rising solids.

 8. Stovetop Espresso Maker